 On How to Let Go of Someone You Love, over 100 readers asked for help accepting a breakup.
 Here is one of the most common comments: “I am struggling on how to accept, understand and let go of the greatest relationship and person I have ever met and been with.
 He was not in the right emotional place to give me the future that I wanted.
 He said he loved me but didn’t love me as much as I loved him.
 He felt like something was missing and he couldn’t string me along if he isn’t 100% sure about me.
 How do I accept this and move on?”

-If you learn how to accept a breakup with serenity and grace, you will heal faster.
+On the other hand, if you learn how to accept a breakup you will heal faster.
 You will gain emotional strength and health, and you will be happy.
 Living in a state of acceptance and surrender will fill you with the power you need to create the life of your dreams.

 “There are certain events that we may never accept fully,” writes Melody Beattie in More Language of Letting Go: 366 New Daily Meditations.
 “What can be accepted, though, is that we are required to live with these losses and find a way to go on.”
-I read Beattie’s book every morning – it takes less than five minutes to read a daily meditation, and they help me accept everything about my life.
+Melody’s book is a daily “devotional” that I read every morning.
+It takes less than five minutes to read her daily meditations, and they help me accept everything about my life.
 The good, the bad, the ugly.
 Accepting a breakup is a daily process – it may even take years for you to feel like you’re truly healed and ready for a new relationship.